rust-lang/rfcs/text/0000-semicolon-items.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-1. The token `;` is accepted as a valid item, both in the language syntax and by the `item` macro 'fragment specifier'.
+1. The token `;` is consumed and ignored between items in module, function, trait, and impl bodies.
    As an example, `struct Foo {};` is therefore in the language accepted by a Rust compiler.

-2. `rustfmt` will remove any extraneous `;` items.
+2. `rustfmt`will remove any extraneous `;` after items.

 3. The compiler will provide a warn-by-default lint named `redundant_semicolon` which will fire whenever a semicolon is extraneous (can be removed without